Acts 3

 If faith – the feeling or belief - is something that we work to build, then it seems like when miraculous things (like the healing of the lame man) do or don’t happen, it’s because of us.
 This would mean my dad died because he or those of us around him lacked faith.
 God was just waiting for us to get stronger, and we ran out of time.
 This would mean that our bad health reflects weak faith.
 This would look at almost every situation in which there is sin or sickness and lay the blame at our feet for our lack of faith.
 That’s a heavy burden to carry when we have been promised a yolk that is easy, and a burden that is light.[9]
 I wonder how Paul would respond to this considering how he prayed for a “thorn in his flesh” to be removed (2 Corinthians 12:9) and Jesus basically said, “No, but relax.
 My grace is sufficient.”

 On the other hand, maybe a big part of understanding faith has to do with understanding God’s faithfulness towards us, how God is faithfully present with all of us in whatever journey we are on, working and moving as God sees fit, sometimes moving by His Holy Spirit, and sometimes moving tangibly through us.
-This would mean my dad’s story unfolded not because we didn’t even have faith the size of a mustard seed,[10] but because God’s sovereign plan did not involve my dad’s temporary healing in this world, but instead involved his ultimate healing in the world to come.
+This would mean my dad’s story unfolded the way it did not because we didn’t even have faith the size of a mustard seed,[10] but because God’s sovereign plan did not involve my dad’s temporary healing in this world, but instead involved his ultimate healing in the world to come.

 This list could go on.
 Name the situation in your life that did not go or is not going as you hoped it would.
 In this view, God is present, active, and faithfully at work not either because of our faith or in spite of it.
 (Here I am thinking of Paul again, when God intervened in his life while he was persecuting followers of Jesus).

-The Bible seems to say both these things at different times, almost as if faith is complex and God wants us to wrestle with this together My goal today is to accomplish two things: I want to help us to rest in the confidence that God, the author and finisher of our faith, has given us a measure of faith by His grace.
+The Bible seems to say both these things at different times, almost as if faith is complex and God wants us to wrestle with this together My goal today is to accomplish two things: I want to help us to rest in the confidence that God, the author and finisher of our faith, has given us a measure of faith by His grace.
 I also want to invite us to embrace what that means as we step into the high calling that comes with faith.

 · “But when you ask him, be sure that your faith is in God alone.
 Do not waver…”(James 1:6)